Doctor of Pharmacy

 -

-International applicants must complete the UMKC International Undergraduate Application for Admission (http://www.umkc.edu/isao/ ) in addition to the PharmCAS Application and the UMKC Doctor of Pharmacy Application.
+International applicants must also complete the UMKC International Undergraduate Application for Admission (http://www.umkc.edu/isao/ ) in addition to the PharmCAS Application and the UMKC Doctor of Pharmacy Application.
 Copies of all materials submitted to the International Student Affairs Office must be sent to the Pharmacy Office of Student Affairs.
-The minimum TOEFL [Test of English as a Foreign Language] score required for Pharm.D. applicants is 560 [paper-based]; 220 [computer-based]; 83 [internet-based].
-International applicants whose native language is not English or who received their education in a country where the first language is not English must
+The minimum TOEFL iBT score required for Pharm.D. applicants is 83.
+The minimum IELTS Academic Score is 6.5.
+International applicants whose native language is not English or who received their education in a country where the first language is not English must:

 - Meet the UMKC English Proficiency requirements